ehoang0106/blog/source/_drafts/containerized.md

 One of the first hurdles I encountered was with Selenium configuration.
 I struggled with ChromeDriver compatibility issues, which were quite frustrating at first.
 However, I found a solution by implementing webdriver-manager for automatic driver management.
 This not only resolved the compatibility issues but also made the setup more maintainable.
 I also had to add specific Chrome options to ensure proper headless operation.

-The Docker and ECS setup was another area where I learned a lot.
-I had to figure out how to properly configure Chrome and ChromeDriver within the container, which was tricky at first.
-I spent time optimizing the container size by cleaning up package lists and ensuring proper environment variable handling.
-The container networking configuration for ECS tasks was particularly challenging, but it helped me understand how containers communicate in a cloud environment.
+The Docker and ECS setup was another learning curve.
+Configuring Chrome and ChromeDriver in the container took some trial and error, and I had to optimize the container size while ensuring proper networking for ECS tasks.
+These challenges helped me better understand container orchestration in the cloud.

 ## Cost Optimization and Migration to Raspberry Pi